lorenzoli/docker-pdi-ce/README.md

 - **runt path-to-ktr-file**: this command run transformation file from docker container;
 - **runj path-to-kjb-file**: this command run job file from docker container;
 - **kill**: clean all images, containers and more.
-## Why image required >2 GB of disk space ?
-**docker-pdi-ce** image is based on Ubuntu 18.04 with Java8 and PDI that increment required disk space.

 # Clone projects
 ```